Nick Sirianni

 Nicholas John Sirianni (/ˌsɪriˈɑːni/ SEE-ree-AH-nee; born June 15, 1981) is an American professional football coach who is the head coach for the Philadelphia Eagles of the National Football League (NFL).
-He previously served as an assistant coach with the Kansas City Chiefs from 2009 to 2012, as an assistant coach with the San Diego/Los Angeles Chargers from 2013 to 2017, then as the offensive coordinator for the Indianapolis Colts from 2018 to 2020.
+He previously served as an assistant coach with the Kansas City Chiefs from 2009 to 2012, as an assistant coach with the San Diego / Los Angeles Chargers from 2013 to 2017, then as the offensive coordinator for the Indianapolis Colts from 2018 to 2020.

-Since his hiring as head coach for the Eagles, Sirianni has led the team to the playoffs in each of his first four seasons as head coach, including winning two division titles, two conference championships, and a victory in Super Bowl LIX in 2025.
+Since his hiring as head coach for the Eagles, Sirianni has led them to the playoffs in each of his first five seasons as head coach, including winning three division titles, two conference championships, and a victory in Super Bowl LIX in 2025.

 Early life and education

 Sirianni was born on June 15, 1981, in Jamestown, New York, the son of Fran and Amy Sirianni.
 Fran was a middle school science teacher and the former head football coach at Southwestern Central High School in West Ellicott, New York, where Nick graduated in 1999.
 He is of Italian descent through his father with roots in Calabria.
 Sirianni was raised Catholic, and grew up a fan of the Pittsburgh Steelers, owing to his family having roots in the Pittsburgh area.

 Sirianni played wide receiver at Division III Mount Union in Alliance, Ohio, winning national championships in 2000, 2001, and 2002.
 Though a calf injury and compartment syndrome nearly ended his playing career as a sophomore, Sirianni started for three years.
 As a senior in 2003, he had 998 yards and 13 touchdowns and graduated with a degree in education.

-Sirianni played one season for the Canton Legends of the American Indoor Football League.
+Sirianni played one season of professional football for the Canton Legends of the American Indoor Football League.

 Career

 College coaching

 Sirianni began coaching as the defensive backs coach at Mount Union, his alma mater.
-After one season of coaching Mount Union, he was hired by Indiana University of Pennsylvania in Indiana, Pennsylvania, where he coached wide receivers for three seasons.
+After one season of coaching Mount Union, Sirianni was hired by Indiana University of Pennsylvania in Indiana, Pennsylvania, where he coached wide receivers for three years.